ALPHAINVESTO

 9. Not keeping a trade journal — without records, you cannot identify patterns in your mistakes.
 Log every trade including the reason for entry, outcome, and lessons learned.

-10. Following unverified signal groups — many groups delete losing signals or fabricate win rates.
+10. Following unverified research groups — many groups delete losing signals or fabricate hit rates.
 Before paying for any service, verify their track record.
 Read our 7 red flags guide.

-Master these principles and your trading will improve significantly — regardless of which signal service you use.
+Master these principles and your trading will improve significantly — regardless of which research service you use.
 For more education, browse our crypto trading blog or review our risk disclosure page.

 Recommended Reading